 MIDDLEBURY, Vt. – Middlebury College has two new athletics facilities under construction: a nine-court Squash Center set for completion in October 2013, and a 110,000-square-foot Field House that will host athletic, intramural, recreational and special events beginning in October 2014.

-Both major construction projects, which are going on simultaneously on opposite sides of the Peterson Family Athletic Complex, will be fully funded by alumni, parents and other donors to the college.
+Both major construction projects, which are going on simultaneously on opposite sides of the Peterson Family Athletics Complex, will be fully funded by alumni, parents and other donors to the college.

 “We have put in place $46 million to cover the cost of both projects,” said Michael D. Schoenfeld, senior vice president and member of the Class of 1973, “and we have raised $43.5 million in gifts and pledges to date.
 Both the president and board of trustees felt it was imperative in today’s economic environment to fully fund this building project and not take resources away from students, faculty or academic support.”
 The college is not borrowing money to finance the new Field House and Squash Center, Schoenfeld said.